 The Academic Dean will immediately notify the complainant and the respondent in writing of the disposition of the grievance once the decision has been made.

-The Institute strictly prohibits retaliation against a member of the Institute community who files a grievance, against whom a grievance is filed, or who otherwise is a participant in the grievance resolution procedure.
+The University strictly prohibits retaliation against a member of the University community who files a grievance, against whom a grievance is filed, or who otherwise is a participant in the grievance resolution procedure.
 Such retaliatory conduct includes, but is not limited to, decreasing an employee’s pay, reducing a student’s grade, or downgrading a person’s performance evaluation.

-As policies evolve students will be informed by the Dean of Students who will disseminate these policies to the students through the Student Life Committee (SLC).
+As policies evolve, students will be informed by the Vice President of Academic and Student Affairs who will disseminate these policies to the students through the Student Life Committee (SLC).
 The SLC will then distribute the policy/ies to the student body and request feedback.
-This feedback will then be conveyed to the Dean of Students who will then consult with the faculty about any student concerns.
+This feedback will then be conveyed to the Vice President of Academic and Student Affairs who will then consult with the faculty about any student concerns.